-- The hike to lava is HOT (even at night) and the air is dry, bring plenty of water (at least 2-3 liters per person)
+- The hike to the lava is HOT (even at night) and the air is dry, bring plenty of water (at least 2-3 liters per person)

 - You should have strong, sturdy hiking boots or tennis shoes.
-I would not recommend wearing flip flops, Tevas or thin-soled tennis shoes, as the lava is sharp.
+I would not recommend wearing flip-flops, Tevas, or thin-soled tennis shoes, as the lava is sharp.

 - If you plan to visit the lava for sunset, make sure you have a flashlight (not your cell phone camera’s light) and extra batteries.
 We recommend a headlamp.

-- When we finally arrived at the lava, there were ALOT of people.
+- When we finally arrived at the lava, there were A LOT of people.
 One of our guides ran off to find a different section of flow to take us to.
 Getting away from the crowd was great.

-- As we began to hike back with our lights in pitch darkness, numerous people attempted to join our group.
+- As we began to hike back with our lights in pitch-black darkness, numerous people attempted to join our group.
 Our guides let them know this was a tour and asked them to go ahead.
 Many people said they were scared & didn’t know how to get back to the main road.
-Some didn’t have water, lights or appropriate clothing.
+Some didn’t have water, lights, or appropriate clothing.
 My dad and I were very thankful to have guides leading us out because honestly, we wouldn’t have known which way to hike.
 Having the guides was very valuable.

 - We loved hearing the personal stories our guides had of living in the area.
 During the last significant lava flow, they talked about how they played horseshoes at their friend’s house until the lava hit the porch steps.
-We couldn’t believe the story but after seeing how SLOW the lava flows it put the story in perspective.
+We couldn’t believe the story but seeing how SLOW the lava flows put the story in perspective.

-It might seem like a straight-forward hike but keep in mind after the sun goes down the area drastically changes and route-finding back to your vehicle can be more challenging.
+- It might seem like a straightforward hike but keep in mind after the sun goes down the area drastically changes and route-finding back to your vehicle can be more challenging.
 There is no trail or cairns to follow to the lava flow as the route changes daily based on the current lava flow.

 Where to Eat Near Volcanoes National Park